KiwiKid/openscadgen/README.md

 > [!WARNING]
-> Early days and still in active development, please let me know if you encounter any issues
+> Early days and still in active development, please let me know if you encounter any issues or have ideas for improvements.